HagenSR/byte_le_royale_2022/sphinx/consumable.rst

 Lore
 ------

 Robots picked up their habit of consumption from the humans they replaced.
-This consumption is purely performative, as robot's are not actually affected by the items they consume.
+This consumption is purely performative, as robots are not actually affected by the items they consume.
 All of these buffs latently exist within the robots capabilities, but they choose not to use them without consuming.
 This finicky behavior is a side effect of creating AI based off of humans.